 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-A person whose job is to search for talented performers who can be employed or promoted, especially in sports and entertainment.
+A person whose job is to search for talented performers who can be employed or promoted, especially in sport and entertainment.‘a record-company talent scout’

 talent spotter, recruiterView synonyms